angular/angular/aio/content/guide/dynamic-form.md

 The format and style of the forms a user sees should remain constant, while the actual questions you need to ask vary with the context.

 In this tutorial you will build a dynamic form that presents a basic questionaire.
-You will build an online application for heroes seeking employment.
+You build an online application for heroes seeking employment.
 The agency is constantly tinkering with the application process, but by using the dynamic form you can create the new forms on the fly without changing the application code.